 The hydraulic mix or pressure differential digester type is common in Europe, but is unique in the United States.
 The video below explains how the material moves through the digester.

 Even though we refer to this facility as an "anaerobic digester" there are actually many pieces required to make this system work.
 The digester is one part.
-The presentation below works through
+The presentation below works through the entire facility.

 The digester tank (photo above: left) has a capacity of one million gallons.
 It is estimated that 40-43,000 gallons will be added to the digester per day when it reaches full production capacity.
 The trucks carrying raw (undigested) manure from the farms enter on the right side of the building (photo above:right) and the manure is pumped into a holding tank (not visible in photo) and mixed with food waste.

 To see the captions in the slideshow, select "full screen" (lower right side of the slide) and then click on show info (upper right corner).
 You can also visit this photo set at: http://www.flickr.com/photos/manure/sets/72157629690139615/